-It should preferably include students in all of these ways as self-assessment is implemented and relies on the formative learning that one will promote: self-assessment of their work and their progress, examine the degree to which they clearly defined aims or standards, recognize accomplishments and deficiencies of their performance and audit them accordingly (Andrade, 2018).
+It should preferably include students in all of these ways as self-assessment is implemented and relies on the formative learning that one will promote: self-assessment is a constructive evaluation process whereby the students reflect and analyse the quality of their work and their progress, examine the degree to which they clearly defined aims or standards, recognize accomplishments and deficiencies of their performance and audit them accordingly (Andrade, 2018).
 By gaining awareness about their values and possible misconceptions, Self-assessment can help learners discover their learning capacity.
 It may promote continuous evaluation of someone's performance requirements and optimize one's intellectual skills and abilities.
-One can find others' preferences and despises, gaps in knowledge, and chances for self-improvement by self-assessment.
+One can find others' preferences and despises, gaps in knowledge, and chances for self-improvement by selfassessment.
 Self-assessment should also be used to boost morale, increase competency contribution, and optimize motivation to undertake the responsibility of one's professional accomplishment.
 By using and incorporating feedback from peers, educators and mentors, self-assessment is empowered when a learner sets goals and develops plans of action.